desfpc/UrsulaTube/README.md

 * Strips out EU-specific tracking tokens (`X-Goog-Visitor-Id`).
 * **Result:** YouTube native interface unlocks its original conversational and generative AI features.

-### 🚀 Plan B: Independent AI Assistant (Video Summarization via Gemini 1.5 Flash)
+### 🚀 Plan B: Interactive AI Assistant (Powered by Gemini 3.1 Flash-Lite)
-In case Google deploys hard backend geofencing that header modification can't solve, UrsulaTube activates Plan B. It injects a custom AI tool directly into the YouTube DOM (placed natively below the video player next to the like/share buttons):
+In case Google deploys hard backend geofencing that header modification can't solve, UrsulaTube activates Plan B. It injects two responsive control buttons directly into the native YouTube DOM next to the like/share section.
+The UI handles smaller laptop layouts perfectly, utilizing text overflow truncation and strategic positioning to prevent any overlaps caused by the sidebar recommendations container.

 1. **API Key Mode (Luxury):** Provide your own free API key from Google AI Studio.
-The extension parses the transcript of any video (even hour-long ones) in a split second, feeds it to the `gemini-1.5-flash` model, and displays a comprehensive summary right on your screen.
+    * The **"📋 Краткий пересказ"** button generates an instant structured outline of the timeline.
+    * The **"💬 Спросить ИИ"** button opens a fully featured contextual chat window built into the page directly below the video player.
+Ask anything, and the AI resolves specific answers based on the entire live video transcript.
-2. **Keyless Mode (Fallback):** If no key is provided, the extension will still scrape the video transcript, wrap it into a perfectly optimized summary prompt, copy it to your clipboard, and open Gemini Web.
+2. **Keyless Mode (Fallback):** If no key is provided, the extension seamlessly switches to a hybrid web routine.
+It scrapes the video transcript, wraps it along with your inquiry/summary prompt into the clipboard, and triggers Gemini Web.
 All you have to do is hit `Ctrl+V` and `Enter`.

 ---